CrunchyData/postgres-operator/docs/content/_index.md

 Backups and restores leverage the open source [pgBackRest](https://www.pgbackrest.org) utility and [includes support for full, incremental, and differential backups as well as efficient delta restores](/architecture/disaster-recovery/).
 Set how long you want your backups retained for.
 Works great with very large databases!

+#### TLS

+Secure communication between your applications and data servers by [enabling TLS for your PostgreSQL servers](/pgo-client/common-tasks/#enable-tls), including the ability to enforce that all of your connections to use TLS.

 #### Monitoring

 Track the health of your PostgreSQL clusters using the open source [pgMonitor](https://github.com/CrunchyData/pgmonitor) library.